NappingPiglet/dicecloud-v2-guide/documentation-for-properties/skill.md

 ### Description

 A description of the purpose of the skill, which will display when the skill is clicked on.
-This field accepts Markdown, HTML, and calculations contained within {}.
+This field accepts Markdown and HTML.

 ## Advanced